hirak99/yabsnap/README.md

 | GUI                 |              | ✓                          | With snapper-gui       |
 | Rollback            | ✓ (3)        | ✓                          | Only default subvolume |

-(1) timeshift does not allow separate schedules or triggers for root and home.
+(1) Timeshift does not allow separate schedules or triggers for root and home.

 (2) At the time of writing, `timeshift-autosnap` does not tag the snapshot with pacman command used.